 In addition, mini-terms are offered during winter and summer breaks.
-During summer 2015 and 2016 students went to mini-terms in China and Poland.
-During December 2016 students went to mini-terms in Argentina, Bali, Egypt, New Zealand, South Africa, and Spain.
-During the winter break, there are also opportunities to study in the U.S., including mini-terms in Louisiana (annually), the American South (the Civil Rights Public History Mini-Term every odd year) and New Hampshire (the New Hampshire Presidential Primary Mini-Term every four years) .
+During summer 2022 students went on the mini-term in Italy (Populonia).
+During December 2022vstudents went to mini-terms in Argentina, Egypt, England, India, New Zealand, Senegal and South Africa.
+During the winter break, there are also the opportunity to study in the U.S. with the New Hampshire Presidential Primary Mini-Term every four years.

 The selection committee also seeks a group of students with varied academic and intellectual backgrounds and interests.
 The College urges students to get advice from their academic advisors and from the International Programs Office to choose programs appropriate to their interests.

 How much does it cost to study abroad?